mdn/content/files/en-us/web/uri/index.md

 ![Domain Name](mdn-url-domain@x2.png)

 `www.example.com` is the _host name_ of the URI, indicating which Web server is being requested.
-Here, we use a domain name; alternatively, it is possible to directly use an {{Glossary("IP address")}}, but because it is less convenient, it is not often used on the Web.
+Here, we use a domain name.
+It is also possible to directly use an {{Glossary("IP address")}}, but because it is less convenient, it is rare to do so, unless the server doesn't have a registered domain name.

 ![Port](mdn-url-port@x2.png)